ELIZABETH SHORT, THE BLACK DAHLIA

-It was a horrific murder.
 The body of Elizabeth Short had been cut in half at the waist with a sharp instrument.
 Her cheeks had been cut to make a grotesque parody of a smile.
 There were also other lacerations on her body.
 Elizabeth's arms were raised over her head and bent at the elbows, her legs were apart.
 The lack of blood at the scene indicated Elizabeth had been killed at another location then dumped on the plot.
 The killer had also washed the body.
 No attempt was made to conceal the body.
 It seems whoever killed her wanted to shock people by leaving the body in plain view.

 From fingerprints detectives identified the dead woman as Elizabeth Short aged 22.
-She became known as the Black Dahlia but if she was called that before she died or if the nickname was invented afterwards is uncertain.
+She became known as the Black Dahlia but if she was called that before she died or if the nickname was invented afterward is uncertain.
 Whenever the name was first used it probably came from a 1946 film called the Blue Dahlia, in which a man is suspected of murdering his wife.
 Elizabeth dyed her hair black and sometimes wore black clothes.
-Because of her appearance she was dubbed the Black Dahlia.
+Because of her appearance, she was dubbed the Black Dahlia.

-The life of Elizabeth Short
+The Life of Elizabeth Short

 Elizabeth Short was a pretty girl with blue eyes and brown hair.
 Family and friends called her Betty.
-However Elizabeth suffered from asthma so in 1940 she was sent to the warmer climate of Florida for the winter months.
+However, Elizabeth suffered from asthma so in 1940 she was sent to the warmer climate of Florida for the winter months.
 She worked as a waitress.
 Elizabeth returned to Medford in the spring.
 She went to Florida again in the winter of 1941 and returned to Medford in the spring of 1942.

-Despite her conviction for under age drinking, as an adult Elizabeth did not drink or smoke.
+Despite her conviction for underage drinking, as an adult Elizabeth did not drink or smoke.
 She was also a courteous woman who did not swear.

 At the end of December 1944 Elizabeth Short met Major Matthew M Gordon in Miami Beach.
 The couple soon got engaged.
 Tragically Major Gordon was killed in a plane crash on 10 August 1945 just days before the end of the Second World War.

 In July 1946 Elizabeth went to Los Angeles to visit an old boyfriend named Joseph Fickling.
-However Fickling moved to another state.
+However, Fickling moved to another state.
 Elizabeth then stayed in hotels and people's homes, never staying anywhere for very long.
 Unfortunately being homeless made Elizabeth vulnerable.

-In December 1946 Elizabeth Short went to San Diego.
-On 8 January 1947 a man named Robert Manley (known as 'Red' because of the color of his hair) offered to drive her to Los Angeles.
+In December 1946 Elizabeth went to San Diego.
+On 8 January 1947, a man named Robert Manley (known as 'Red' because of the color of his hair) offered to drive her to Los Angeles.
 They spent the night in a motel but, Manley said, they did not sleep together.
-The next day Thursday 9 January 1947 Manley took Elizabeth to Los Angeles bus station where she deposited luggage.
+The next day Thursday 9 January 1947 Manley took Elizabeth to the Los Angeles bus station where she deposited luggage.
 He then went with her to the Biltmore Hotel.
 He left her there at about 6.30 pm.

+Unfortunately where Elizabeth went after saying goodbye to him and what she did in the next 6 days is a mystery.
+At some point, Elizabeth met the killer.
 Cleo Short refused to identify the body of his daughter at the morgue.
 That task was left to her mother Phoebe.
 (Cleo Short also refused to attend his daughter's funeral).

 A massive investigation began but the killer was never found.
 As the last person to see Elizabeth Short alive, Red Manley was an obvious suspect.
-However he passed 2 lie detector tests and he had an alibi.
+However, he passed 2 lie detector tests and he had an alibi.
 Red Manley died in 1986.
 There were many other suspects but none could be linked to the murder.

 On 24 January 1947 somebody sent a package to the Los Angeles Examiner.
-It contained Elizabeth Short's birth certificate, social security card, photos, a newspaper clipping about Matt Gordon and an address book belonging not to Elizabeth but to an acquaintance of hers named Mark Hansen.
+It contained Elizabeth Short's birth certificate, social security card, photos, a newspaper clipping about Matt Gordon, and an address book belonging not to Elizabeth but to an acquaintance of hers named Mark Hansen.
 (Some of its pages had been torn out).
 In the package was a message made up of words cut from newspapers.
 It said 'Here is (sic) Dahlia's Belongings' and 'Letter to follow'.
 (These items were soaked in gasoline to remove fingerprints).
 It seems the killer reveled in his notoriety.

 Meanwhile On 25 January 1947 the purse and one of the shoes belonging to Elizabeth Short were found in a dumpster several miles from where the body was found.
 (They were identified as hers by a friend, Robert 'Red' Manley).
-However they did not bring the police any closer to the killer.
+However, they did not bring the police any closer to the killer.

-Elizabeth Short was buried in Mountain View Cemetery in Oakland, California on 25 January 1947.
+Elizabeth was buried in Mountain View Cemetery in Oakland, California on 25 January 1947.
 (Elizabeth loved California).

 In 1993 a memorial to Elizabeth Short was erected in her home town of Medford.